mateimicu/mateimicu/content/docker-dynamic-commands.md

 Successfully built 96dd2f890cbf
 ```
 we can see that the step `2` was skipped and the cached version for that layer (that runs `RUN apt-get update -y && apt-get upgrade -y`) was used.
-This is an important distinction to make, if we build this image on the same machine (environment) where it was previously build the `RUN` command will not be executed.
+This is an important distinction to make if we build this image on the same machine (environment) where it was previously built the `RUN` command will not be executed.

 This helps us maintain the same OS-lvl libraries and binaries when we build images but open a new problem: **security**.